Oris: The Quartz Crisis

 By the end of the 1960s, 44 per cent of all watches sold worldwide originated in Switzerland.
 Oris employed 800 people across a network of factories in Hölstein and beyond, and produced 1.2 million watches and clocks a year, making it one of the 10 largest watch companies in the world.
 The company developed its own tools and machinery, and even ran an apprenticeship scheme, training 40 engineers and watchmakers every year.

-But then came the turning point.
+On 25 December 1969, Seiko unveiled the Astron, the world's first quartz watch, which marked the beginning of the quartz revolution.
+The first Swiss quartz analog watch – the Ebauches SA Beta 21 – arrived at the 1970 Basel Fair.
+The Beta 21 was released by numerous manufacturers including the Omega Electroquartz.
+On 6 May 1970, Hamilton introduced the Pulsar – the world's first electronic digital watch.
 In the 1970s and early 1980s, quartz watches from Asia gained massive market share.
 The so-called ‘Quartz Crisis’ meant the end for around 900 watch companies in Switzerland and unemployment for two thirds of watch industry employees.
 Swiss manufacturers’ market share fell to 13 per cent worldwide.

 In 1970, Oris gave up its independence and became part of Allgemeine Schweizer Uhrenindustrie AG (ASUAG), the predecessor of the Swatch Group.
-Oris began to manufacture quartz watches, too.
+The management of the parent organization compelled Oris to manufacture quartz watches, in order to compete with the Japanese.
 However, this did not restore success.
 In the early 1980s, Oris employed only a few dozen people.
 In 1981, the production of its own movements was abandoned.